 Stuff to try out while cruising around the site:

 I thought that the assignment bank would be a pretty great tab to look into.
 The first thing that pulled up was all the different kinds of assignments you can complete here are just a few: visual, audio, writing an assignment, animated GIF assignment, video assignments, and still many other categories you can choose from.
 There is something for everyone’s liking, but yet it allows people to get out of their comfort zone and create there own masterpieces using a ton of different media.
 Here are a few examples of assignments you could complete in the video assignment portion:

 Check out a few of these assignments and while you are there you might as well explore around a little more!!

 The next tab I checked out was the daily create tab.
-Daily Create allows people to get out of their comfort zone and actually make themselves become creative everyday and it does not take anymore time than 15-20 minutes a day at the maximum.
-This allows you to have some fun, while learning about yourself through different medias.
+Daily Create allows people to get out of their comfort zone and actually make themselves become creative every day and it does not take any more time than 15-20 minutes a day at the maximum.
+This allows you to have some fun while learning about yourself through different media.
 Check out the Daily Creates, to get your own opinion of them.

 Incorporating DS106 into the classroom:

 WOW!!
 From the beginning of this blog post to now my opinion has changed quite a bit!
 I would definitely incorporate this website into my future classroom.
 I believe the daily creates would be a fun activity to have at the beginning of the day for the students to come into the classroom and start their day off by being creative.
 This will add some flavor to the classroom and possibly motivate the students to learn.
 I also think that some of the assignments may be a fun activity to incorporate into the different lessons I will be covering in the classroom.

 Overall, I love this website because it allows everyone and anyone to learn how to tell a story using digital media.

 Thank you for reading my blog post!
 I hope you will check out the ds106 website and leave some feedback about how you will use this in your everyday life or in your classrooms.